sudo-harun/wofi-emoji/README.md

 It relies on [wtype](https://github.com/atx/wtype) when it's supported, otherwise, [wl-clipboard](https://github.com/bugaevc/wl-clipboard) is used instead.

-**The difference from the original is that some emojis use the discord names.**
+**The difference from the original is that some emojis use the discord version of their names.**

 ![Screenshot of wofi-emoji in action](https://i.imgur.com/ydMrPx5.png)